 Endodontic surgery encompasses a variety of procedures designed to help save a tooth.
 With the newest advances in microsurgery and anesthetics, these procedures are not as painful as most people fear.

 One type of surgery that an endodontist may perform is an apicoectomy.
 You may need this procedure following a root canal if you still have inflammation in the area.
 During this procedure, the endodontist will numb the area and expose the tooth by gently moving the area’s gum tissue.
 They can then access the end of the tooth to remove any remaining inflamed tissue or infected parts.
 They will remove a small portion of the root end, fill the area, and stitch it closed.
 Despite the complicated nature of this procedure, you may only feel minor discomfort the following day, when you can return to your regular activities.

 You only have one set of adult teeth to last you for the rest of your life!
 When you ask, “What procedures does an endodontist perform,” the answer is always treatments to save your teeth.
 All types of care from an endodontist give you the greatest likelihood of keeping your original teeth for your whole life.
 If your dentist suggests pulling a tooth, ask instead if you can get endodontic treatment to try to save it.
 We highly recommend seeing an endodontist for a second opinion before you have your tooth pulled.

-If you are near Charleston, SC, contact us at Innovative Endodontics for more information.
+If you live in Moncks Corner, SC, or the surrounding areas, contact us at Innovative Endodontics for more information.
 You can also show your dentist our site, so they can easily set up an online referral for you.

 Our team uses the latest technology and the best practices to help save your teeth.
 We want to see you smile from our professionalism, service, and with healthier teeth.
 Make us your first choice for when your dentist recommends endodontic treatments.